martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 1. Let Pro management portal automatically associate peripherals for you

 > [!WARNING]
 > In order for a BYOD peripheral to be manageable in Pro Management portal, the serial number must be unique.
 Check with your peripheral manufacturer to see if the peripherals used in your organization satisfy this requirement.
-You may find that some are unique and some are not, varying by manufacturer and even device model or firmware version.
+You may find that some are unique and some aren't, varying by manufacturer and even device model or firmware version.

 ## Viewing your BYOD Inventory